bngo13/Comp-141/Project/Language/Yikers/README.md

-Usage:
+# Usage:

-	Scanner:
-		1. Make sure you're in Scanner folder
+	1. Make sure you're in the folder with "Cargo.toml"
-			a.
-In this folder you should see files "input" and "output"
-			b. "input" will be the input for the program. "output" will be the output.
-		2. Run the program
-			cargo run --release -- input output
-			or
+	2. Create input file "input"
+	3. To run program:
-			cargo run --release input output
+		Type in "cargo run --release input output"
-			or
+	4. To build program:
-			cargo build --release ; ./target/release/Scanner input output
+		Type in "cargo build --release input output"
+	5. Output is saved in "output"